Looking for stabilizers in NSOP$\_1$: Stabilizer and expansion of the language

 By construction if $\varphi(x,y)$ is a formula in $L_{i}$, there is $\theta_{\varphi,i,n}(y) \in L_{i+1}$ such that $M \models \theta_{\varphi,i,n}(a)$ if and only if $\mu(\varphi(x,a)) \in ] \frac{j-1}{n}, \frac{j+1}{n}[$ for all $y$-tuple $a$ in $M$.
 So the measure $\mu'$ is definable in $L'$.
 Since the language $L$ is countable $L_{i}$ is also countable for every $i<\omega$, so $L'= \bigcup\limits_{i<\omega} L_{i}$ also is.\end{proof}

-\begin{remark} In the case when $G$ is a group definable in the $L$-structure $M$, so $G=\prod_{e}G_{e}/\mathcal{U}$ where $G_{e}$ is a group definable in $M_{e}$ and the measure $\mu_{e}$ is defined on $G_{e}$ and is invariant by translations the measure $\mu$ we get with \cref{mesureprod} is also invariant by translation in $G$ since applying a translation in $G$ is the same as applying a translation in each coordinates. \end{remark}
+In the context of the previous lemma we have a definable group which is definably amenable by some measure $\mu$ in the language $L$, and an expansion $L'$ of the language and $\mu'$ of the measure in which the group is definably amenable with a definable measure in the sense of $L'$.
+As we saw before it is not true in general that we can get a definable measure which is invariant by translation from a measure on definable subsets which is invariant by translation by extending the language, and it is an interesting question whether we can write some sufficient conditions for this to happen.

-In the context of the previous remark we have a definable group which is definably amenable by some measure $\mu$ in the language $L$, and an expansion $L'$ of the language and $\mu'$ of the measure in which the group is definably amenable with a definable measure.
-It is not true in general that by we can get a definable measure from a measure on definable subsets, and it is an interesting question whether we can write some sufficient conditions for this to happen.
+In technical terms the proof of \cref{mesureprod} consists of adding some ultraproducts of the definitions of the measures to the language, take the generated algebra, extend the measure to all of these sets (since the ultraproduct measure extends to the algebra of internal sets of the ultraproduct) and iterate this process.